timfayz/elementcss/docs/2_structure.md

 ``.md`` extension means that file uses markdown syntax (like wiki markup)<br/>
 ``.scss`` extension means that file uses SCSS syntax of SASS preprocessor

+###Logic

 ###Module structure
-All modules have unified structure.
-It makes easier to read existing and create
+Each module within framework folder has unified structure.
+It makes easier to read existing modules and create new one.

+You can get prepared module template in the [templates](https://github.com/kalopsia/element/tree/master/templates) folder.
+Line by line explanation and its brief using example you can find in the [docs/code_review]() directory.